Project-Books/book-project/README.md

 - MySQL 8.0.* or (better) Docker
   - For Windows users, install Docker Desktop and then run `docker-compose up` at the root of the project on the command line

-### Start locally with only MYSQL running in docker
+### Start locally with only MySQL running in docker

 1. Clone the repository
 2. Import the project as a maven project into your favourite IDE (or run maven on the terminal)
 3. Build the project using `mvn clean install`
-4. Start MYSQL databse using `docker-compose up -d mysql
+4. Start MySQL database using `docker-compose up -d mysql`
 5. Start the application using `java -jar target/book-project-0.0.1-SNAPSHOT.jar`
 6. Log in with the details below:
     - Username: `user`